 The Sovereign Client: Why Our Browser Does the Heavy Lifting

-A quick look at the stack: React on the front, Lovable Cloud on the back, and the browser's Web Crypto API doing all the heavy lifting in between.
+A quick look at the stack: React on the front, a cloud backend for storage and routing, and the browser doing the heavy cryptographic lifting in between.

-In a world where SaaS usually implies "we process your data on our servers," we’ve made an unusual architectural choice: the most critical code in our stack runs in your browser, not on our infra.
+In a world where SaaS usually implies "we process your data on our servers," we’ve made a distinct architectural choice: the most critical code in our stack runs in your browser, not on our infrastructure.

-For most, the "cloud" is a engine.
+For most, the "cloud" is an engine.
 For us, the cloud is a blind vault.
-This isn't a constraint of working with modern web tools; it’s a deliberate security feature designed by engineers who have spent two decades watching "secure" perimeters crumble.
+This isn’t a constraint of modern web tools; it’s a deliberate security feature designed by engineers who have spent two decades watching "secure" perimeters crumble.

 The Stack: Built for Zero-Trust